mchrisgm/mchrisgm/README.md

 ### 🤹‍♂️ About Me

-- 🔬 Background in Computational Science and Automotive Engineering
+- 🔬 Background in Applied Computational Science and Automotive Engineering
 - 🔧 Proficient in Python, JavaScript, CSS, HTML, C++, Shell, and TeX
 - 💡 Interested in exploring the intersections of technology and other scientific domains